What are Prescribed Particulars?

 - A right to participate in a return of capital

-Can I use a template to set out the Prescribed Particulars?
+Can I use a template to set out the prescribed particulars?

 In short, yes.
 However, the longer answer is that you can use it to set out the wording and you must ensure that the finished document reflects your company and what you have set out in the articles of association.